leod/ncollide/docs/collision_detection_pipeline.md

 will usually be called only once on each new potential contact pair created or removed as a consequence of filter change or objects being moved.
 Pairs unaffected by recent changes will **not necessarily** be re-reported.

-### The Brute Force broad phase
-The `BruteForceBroadPhase` is the simplest broad phase with a
-$\mathcal{O}(n^2)$ time complexity.
-It should not be used for anything but
-debugging: if you suspect another broad phase implementation to have a bug, you may want to try the brute-force broad phase and compare its result with the other one.

 ### The DBVT broad phase